QigongChen/QigongChen.github.io/README.md

 ### 1.1.
 Make your copy viewable online

 The easiest way is to publish it as your GitHub Pages website.

+- Enable the GitHub pages for that repository following the steps [here](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site#creating-your-site).

 See [instructions here](https://docs.github.com/en/pages/quickstart).